babel/babel-preset-env/README.md

 `number | true`

-If you are using minification with uglify then targeting later browsers would throw a syntax error.
-To prevent it - specify `uglify` option.
-It will just use all plugins and as result compile fully to ES5, but with `useBuiltIns` it will include only polyfills according to your targets.
+If you are using UglifyJS to minify your code, then targeting later browsers will throw a syntax error.

+To prevent this - specify the uglify option, which will enable all plugins and, as a result, fully compile your code to ES5.
+Note, that useBuiltIns will work as before, and only include the polyfills that your target(s) need.

 ### `loose`